 Mitigation: Line managers are encouraged to take a flexible approach to arrival and leaving times to allow individuals to avoid peak public transport times.
-Staggered start/end times may be adopted to reduce use of public transport at peak times.
-The use of other methods of transport where possible will be encouraged (e.g. walking, cycling, private car).
+Extended opening hours may be adopted to reduce use of public transport at peak times.
+The use of other methods of transport when possible will be encouraged (e.g. walking, cycling, private car).